 Making the Most of AWS Performance Monitoring

 Hosting applications through Amazon Web Services Elastic Compute Cloud has vital benefits in terms of flexibility, scalability, and deployment and maintenance processes.
 At the same time, as a cloud service, EC2 comes with its own set of potential performance issues.
-Implementing best practices for monitoring AWS performance, in tandem with a performance monitor like SolarWinds Database Performance Monitor or SolarWinds Database Performance Analyzer, is key to ensuring optimum reliability and availability of your cloud-based business-critical applications.
+Implementing best practices for monitoring AWS performance, in tandem with a performance monitor like SolarWinds Database Performance Monitor, SolarWinds Database Performance Analyzer, or SolarWinds SQL Sentry, is key to ensuring optimum reliability and availability of your cloud-based business-critical applications.